T. H. Hobson Academy XI

-Under the expert guidance of former 1st XI player Stuart Craven, the Academy has proved to be an outstanding success, with many juniors developing significantly.
-The Woodhouse Grange Academy has won the Pocklington Evening League on four occasions, a superb achievement when, barring the odd cameo from a senior player or two, it has generally been a team full of boys against men.
-They have also won the celebrated Wilson Todd Cup on 6 occasions during this time.
+The icing on the cake has been winning 4 Pocklington Evening League titles; a superb achievement when, barring the odd cameo from a senior player or two, it has generally been a team full of boys against men.
+They have also won the celebrated Wilson Todd Cup on six occasions during this time.

 Academy players often feature in our Intermediates team, which plays on a number of Sundays throughout the season in the York & District Intermediate League, a competition for predominantly U18 players.